 Specialty and Interests

 Dr. Davis is subspecialty-certified in spinal cord injury medicine and holds memberships in the American Spinal Injury Association, the Academy of Spinal Cord Injury Professionals and the American Academy of Physical Medicine &Rehabilitation.

-Dr. Davis's special interests include employment and participation after SCI.
-Dr. Davis' clinical responsibilities include inpatient and outpatient management of persons who have sustained spinal cord injuries.
+Dr. Davis’s special interests include advocacy for patients with SCI, and he has been active in advocacy-related initiatives on a national level.
+Dr. Davis' clinical responsibilities include inpatient and outpatient management of persons who have sustained spinal cord injuries.”